bernie-developer/cryptoicons/README.md

 This application comes packed with a variety of features to enhance the user experience.
 *   **Extensive Icon Library**: Browse a large collection of cryptocurrency icons in SVG format.
 This ensures a wide range of options for users.
-*   **Search Functionality**: Easily find icons by name or symbol using a responsive search bar.
+*   **Search Functionality**: Easily find icons by name or symbol using a responsive search bar with sticky positioning.
 This greatly improves icon discovery.
+*   **Smart Filtering**: Filter coins by market data:
+    *   **Top 100 Only**: Show only the top 100 cryptocurrencies by market cap
+    *   **Active Only**: Display only actively traded cryptocurrencies (534+ coins verified via CoinMarketCap)
 *   **Icon Preview**: View a larger version of each icon for detailed inspection.
 This allows users to see the details before downloading.
 *   **Copy SVG Code**: Quickly copy the SVG code of any icon to your clipboard for direct use in projects.
 This streamlines the integration process.
 *   **Download Icons**: Download individual SVG icon files.
 This offers flexibility for offline use or custom modifications.